The Bankrate promise

 Apply for a personal loan

-Personal loans can also help build credit if you make payments on time and pay back the loan in full as soon as possible.
+Personal loans offer another opportunity to build credit without opening a credit card by simply making payments on time and paying back the loan in full as soon as possible.
 While these loans typically have higher APRs than credit builder loans (especially if you have a limited credit history or previously defaulted on loans), they can help establish a solid credit starting point.

 Consider a car loan